ietf-rats-wg/eat/draft-ietf-rats-eat.md

 IANA is requested to register the following claims.

+[^remove]

+[^remove]: RFC editor: please see instructions in followg paragraph and remove for final publication

 RFC Editor: Please make the following adjustments and remove this paragraph.
 Replace "__this document__" with this RFC number.
 In the following, the claims with "Claim Key: TBD" need to be assigned a value in the Specification Required Range, preferrably starting around 267.
 Those below already with a Claim Key number were given early assignment.
 No change is requested for them except for Claim Key 262.
-Claim 262 should be renamed from "secboot" to "oemboot" in the JWT registry and it's description changed in both the CWT and JWT registries.
+Claim 262 should be renamed from "secboot" to "oemboot" in the JWT registry and its description changed in both the CWT and JWT registries.

 * Claim Name: Nonce
 * Claim Description: Nonce